 Lavender Bath Salts are relaxing and smell amazing, plus they make a wonderful DIY gift that is always appreciated.
-Mix up this Bath Soak in just a few minute with this tutorial!
+Mix up this homemade Bath Soak recipe in just a few minute with this tutorial!

 I've shared a HUGE amount of DIY gifts here on the blog over the years and am always brainstorming more ideas-today I'm sharing DIY Lavender Bath Salts that make the perfect gift for anyone on your list that might need a little relaxation (which is us all isn't it??)

-These bath salts would make great gifts around the holidays, teacher gift, housewarming gifts, or just a nice gif tot yourself after a long day!
+These bath salts would make great gifts around the holidays, teacher gift, housewarming gifts, or just a nice gift to yourself after a long day!
+Who doesn’t like a nice, warm bath after a long day?

 Why are bath salts good for you?